opendp/opendp/docs/source/user/constructors/combinators.rst

     11.688596249354896

 The second is used for fixing the delta parameter in the curve.
-This changes the output measure from `SmoothedMaxDivergence` to `FixedSmoothedMaxDivergence`.
+This changes the output measure from `SmoothedMaxDivergence` to `FixedSmoothedMaxDivergence`:
+:func:`opendp.combinators.make_fix_delta`.

 .. doctest::